The dark matter content of Milky Way dwarf spheroidal galaxies: Draco, Sextans and Ursa Minor: Data

-For each individual member star, not only their LOSVs are used for dynamical model, but also their {\it Gaia} proper motions are used.
+For each member star, we use their LOSVs and {\it Gaia} proper motions for dynamical modeling.
 However, at the distances of the three dSphs used in our analysis, the uncertainties in {\it Gaia} proper motion measurements are quite large.
-Nevertheless, we still incorporated proper motions in our dynamical modeling, with the observational uncertainties for both LOSV and proper motions properly incorporated in the likelihood function (see Section~\ref{subsec:method single-pop} below), which will be taken into account by the model.
-Notably, we report the total velocity dispersion when comparing the actual and model predicted velocity dispersions instead of the intrinsic velocity dispersions deconvolved from observational errors.
+Nevertheless, we still incorporated proper motions in our dynamical modeling, with the observational uncertainties for both LOSVs and proper motions properly incorporated in the likelihood function (see Section~\ref{subsec:method single-pop} below).
+Notably, when comparing the observed and model-predicted velocity dispersions, we report the total velocity dispersions which include observational errors, instead of the intrinsic velocity dispersions deconvolved from them.

-Though the pulsating velocities of DESI RR Lyraes have been corrected \citep{Medina2025a,Medina2025b}\footnote{The DESI MWS RRL targets are based on the {\it Gaia} Data Release 2 \citep[DR2;][]{Clementini2019} and the Pan-STARRS1 \citep[PS-1;][]{Sesar2017} catalogs.}, we want to eliminate the possibility that some faint RR Lyraes may still remain unidentified to inflate the velocity dispersions of our dSphs.
-For safety, we exclude all member stars along the horizontal branch from our sample to remove potential faint RR Lyraes.
-We do not exclude possible binary stars since the effect of binary stars to inflate the velocity dispersion of classical dSph is very minor \citep[e.g.][]{Hargreaves1996,Minor2010,Spencer2017,Wang2023}.
-We provide in Table~\ref{tab:num of mem} the final number of member stars in the three dSphs after our selections above, with the number of stars observed by DESI or in \cite{Walker2023} provided as well.
+Though the pulsating velocities of DESI RR Lyrae stars have been corrected \citep{Medina2025a,Medina2025b}\footnote{The DESI MWS RRL targets are based on the {\it Gaia} Data Release 2 \citep[DR2;][]{Clementini2019} and the Pan-STARRS1 \citep[PS-1;][]{Sesar2017} catalogs.}, we want to eliminate the possibility that some RR Lyrae stars may still remain unidentified to inflate the velocity dispersions of our dSphs.
+We thus exclude all stars along the horizontal branch.
+We do not exclude possible binary stars since the effect of binary stars to inflate the velocity dispersion of classical dSph is minor \citep[e.g.][]{Hargreaves1996,Minor2010,Spencer2017,Wang2023}.
+Besides, member stars in UMi has multi-epoch observations in DESI (Qiu, et al., in preparation), based on which we have tried to exclude stars with large LOSV variabilities, but the change in LOSV dispersion is negligible.
+We provide in Table~\ref{tab:dwarf prop} the final number of member stars in the three dSphs after our selections above, with the number of stars observed by DESI or in \cite{Walker2023} provided as well.